 Need to report a problem at one of our cemeteries?
 Create a Service Request online anytime!

 Report a Problem

 Harsh winters and heavy rainfalls can result in ruts and settled graves that will need to be filled.
 Seeding and levelling of interment sites occur in the spring and work will commence as weather and ground conditions permit.
 These areas will be a priority to our staff as the ground dries up and tractors are able to access sections in need of topsoil and seed.

 Dogs in Cemeteries

 Cemetery Operations works hard to keep municipal cemeteries tidy.
 Interment rights holders and cemetery visitors are reminded that any Christmas/winter floral arrangements, artificial flowers placed on the ground, or wreaths are to be removed by April 1.
-Any unclaimed items left on lots after April 1 will be removed and discarded to allow access for maintenance equipment and grass cutting crews because they can become caught in mowers and leave debris throughout the cemetery.
+Any unclaimed items left on lots after April 1 will be removed and discarded to allow access for maintenance equipment and grass-cutting crews because they can become caught in mowers and leave debris throughout the cemetery.
 Only artificial flowers in monument saddles are permitted.

 Personal items cannot be left on the ground as they become a hazard to visitors and prevent proper maintenance to be completed.
 The cemetery is not responsible for damage to any items that are left on lots, in accordance with Cemetery By-law 38-2016.
 The by-law also prohibits benches, statues, posts, wood/metal/glass memorials, borders, fences, stones/tile, artificial flowers/stands/wreaths.
-These items are allowed November 1 through April 1.
+Seasonal items are allowed from November 1 through April 1.